top of page

 · Spreading the word also makes a huge difference – to workplaces, volunteer groups, personal contacts.
 If a taxi is used – why not request an electric car?
 Phoenix Transport is a local firm that's showing the way - if you use a different firm, why not ask them to follow this green example.

-MAY: Cleaner Air around Newcastle Schools.
-Support Walk to School Week between 16 and 20 May, with Living Streets support.
+Cleaner Air around Newcastle Schools.
+We supported Walk to School Week between 16 and 20 May, with Living Streets support.

 Anil Namdeo, Professor of Air Quality Management, Northumbria University